vz415/bio_ml_blog/index.md

 layout: default
 ---

 Welcome to my online CV.
 Links to relevant literature related to my history can be found here.
-As well, this will eventually become a place to blog about bioengineering, machine learning, and how to write stellar SBIR grants, with an emphasis on the former two. [twitter](https://twitter.com/VZaballa)
+As well, this will eventually become a place to blog about bioengineering, machine learning, and how to write stellar SBIR grants, with an emphasis on the former two.
+Seeking summer 2022 machine learning internship. [twitter](https://twitter.com/VZaballa)

 * * *